kmwang123/cme211-notes/lecture-18/lecture-18.md

 $
 ```

+Can overload a function based on input arguments, not output

 ## The preprocessor and `#include`

 * We have used functionality from the C++ standard library for output to the